Background pattern

 About the medicine

-How to use Ivercare 3 mg comprimidos efg
+How to use IVERCARE 3 mg TABLETS

 Introduction

-Ivercare 3 mg tablets EFG
+Ivercare3mg tablets EFG

 because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any questions, ask your doctor or pharmacist.
+• If you have any questions, consult your doctor or pharmacist.

-• This medicine has been prescribed for you only.
-Do not pass it on to others even if they have similar symptoms to you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

 4. Possible side effects